Twisted Morava K-theory and connective covers of Lie groups: Computations in Morava K-theory and (variations on) its twists

-\end{theorem} Because of this theorem, henceforth we restrict our attention to the case $p=2$ when dealing with Morava K-theory twisted by integral Eilenberg-MacLane spaces.
+\item {\bf (i)} There are no non-trivial twists for $m>n+2$. \item {\bf (ii)} For $m=n+2$, components of the space $Map(K(\mathbb Z, n+2), BGL_1 K(n))$ are contractible. \item {\bf (iii)} If $p \neq 2$ then the set of twists $\op{tw}_{K(n)}(K(\mathbb Z, n+2)) \cong \op{tw}_{K(n)}(*)$. \item {\bf (iv)} If $p = 2$, then the set of twists is a group isomorphic to dyadic integers, i.e., one has $\op{tw}_{K(n)}(K(\mathbb Z, n+2)) \cong \mathbb Z_2$. \end{theorem} Because of this theorem, henceforth we restrict our attention to the case $p=2$ when dealing with Morava K-theory twisted by integral Eilenberg-MacLane spaces.
 We will also need the following definition from \cite{SW}, of which we will provide a mild generalization in Section \ref{Sec-mod2}.